pisto/spaghettimod/README.md

 * calling *script/bootstrap.lua* at boot
 * issuing events

-The default bootstrap file just export two event related helpers (see next section), and calls the files in *script/load.d/*, which have to follow the naming scheme *##-somename.lua*, where determines the relative order in calling the files (from lower to higher).
+The default bootstrap file just export two event related helpers (see next section), and calls the files in *script/load.d/*, which have to follow the naming scheme *##-somename.lua*, where *##* determines the relative order in calling the files (from lower to higher).

 ###Events

 Events are calls that the C++ code makes to Lua.
-The implementation is as follows: when a specific even occurs, the engine runs this code:
+When a specific even occurs, the engine runs this code:

 ```lua
 local argument_table = {